-Conversion tracking is a free tool that reports on desired actions your website visitors take after they have interacted with your ads.
+Conversion tracking is a no-cost tool that reports on desired actions your website visitors take after they have interacted with your ads.
 Clicks measure traffic whereas conversions measure value.
 Examples of conversion goals include monetary actions, such as donations, purchases, ticket sales, membership fees, as well as non-monetary actions, such as email sign-ups, volunteer sign-ups, new membership form completions, information request submissions, calls to your organization, or time spent reading content on your website.

 How to track meaningful activity on your website:

 Determine which tracking tool to use (conversion source)

 Track with a tag from your Ad Grants account or import goals from Google Analytics

 A conversion is tracked by the addition of code on your site and is triggered by a visitor engaging with pages or content where the code is placed.
 There are two main options using no-cost Google tools: you may use either Google Ads conversion tracking tag or import goals from Google Analytics.

 The actions you track on your site should reflect your organization's goals.
 From the list below, consider all of the actions that indicate a website visitor has engaged with your organization.

 Google Analytics Goal options (import into your Ad Grants account)

 Accepted Google Analytics goal types